Current Affairs-Topics

 Cities are at the heart of climate challenges.
 They concentrate population, emissions, and vulnerability, making them critical hubs for climate action.
 Urban solutions such as efficient infrastructure, public transport, waste and water systems, and nature-based cooling are essential to reduce carbon emissions and adapt to climate risks.

-Despite this, urban priorities are often underrepresented in global negotiations.
-The Delhi Declaration 2025 seeks to address this by emphasizing the importance of local action for global climate goals, empowering cities as integral partners in the climate regime, a central theme of the ARISE Cities Forum 2025.
+Despite this, urban priorities are often under-represented in global negotiations.
+The Delhi Declaration 2025 seeks to address this by emphasising the importance of local action for global climate goals and empowering cities as integral partners in the climate regime, a central theme of the ARISE Cities Forum 2025.

 Key Features & Commitments of the Delhi Declaration